pdpdhp/multielementmesher/README.md

 For both 2D and quasi 2D grids boundary conditions are assigned appropriately to the right boundaries but are not set.
 Based on the solver, they can be set in Pointwise.

+In case you encounter any issues using the scripts please use the issue feature on Github and let me know of that or send me an email.
+I will do my best to address that as soon as possible.

 ![grid1](https://github.com/pdpdhp/multielementmesher/blob/master/grid1.png)